bintangthunder/college-algoritma-pemrograman/README.md

 * code block
 * dev c++

-## Contibutors
+## How to Contibutors
 This material open for every contributor that want to make sure every material update.
+Please take a look at [CONTRIBUTING.md](https://github.com/bintangthunder/college-algoritma-pemrograman/CONTRIBUTING.md) to understand the contributors guidelines.

 ## Credit
-Credit for this code goes to IKLC USU.
+Credit for this code goes to IKLC USU and Algoritma Pemrograman Assistand Laboratorium.